You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 2.1: PubMed

-PubMed is and the most used medical resource and since it includes MEDLINE you can find out if anyone has already published a similar systematic review.
+PubMed is the most widely used medical resource, as it includes MEDLINE.
+You can find out if anyone has already published a similar systematic review.

 2.2: Cochrane Library

-Its full reviews are already visible in PubMed so searching PubMed might be enough.
-But if you could search Cochrane Library, you could search for published protocols, not visible in PubMed, and other reviews as well.
+Its full reviews are already visible in PubMed, so searching PubMed might be enough.
+But if you could search the Cochrane Library, you could search for published protocols, not visible in PubMed, and other reviews as well.
 [Example of published Cochrane systematic review protocol]

 2.3: PROSPERO